-Exception Information Resolution Access to the path '' is denied 5 Execute the command as a user with the correct permissions.
+Exception Information Resolution Access to the path '' is denied The users do not have access to change the configuration files.
+Execute the command as a user with the correct permissions.

 3.4.1 Set Commands

 With the set command, you can write a configuration value to a configuration file: